LeBreton Flats: Pooley's Bridge

 Pumping Station".
 The City waterworks building, including the pumping station and the aqueduct were designated as heritage in 1982 under the Part IV of the Ontario Heritage Act.

-Pooley's Bridge is one of six stone arch bridges in the Lebreton Flats, all built circa 1873.
+Pooley's Bridge is one of six stone arch bridges in the Lebreton Flats, all built c.
+1873.
 All are Heritage Bridges and are designated to serve as pedestrian/bicycle facilities only.
 The five other bridges are all single span stone arch bridges over the aqueduct, west of Pooley's Bridge.
 They are: Canada Central Railway Bridge, Broad Street Bridge, Lloyd Street Bridge, Grand Trunk Railway Bridge and Lett Street Bridge.
 The first bridge is owned by the National Capital Commission; the second, third and fifth by the City of Ottawa; and the fourth bridge is under the Region's ownership.
 The third, fourth and fifth bridges are connected.

 The condition of Pooley's Bridge has been of concern for a number of years.
 It was necessary to undertake the controlled removal operations on the bridge in 1994, to ensure public safety.
 Due to anticipated failures, the City of Ottawa filed an Application to Alter and make repairs to five other stone arch bridges in the area in 1999.
 The repairs required at the five stone arch bridges were relatively minor, but expensive.

 Pooley's Bridge in Bytown, an earlier bridge, was built in 1836 by Lieutenant Henry Pooley and assigned by Colonel John By who gave it the name after seeing the unpeeled log structure.
 The bridge was on the road from Wellington and Bank en route to the Union Bridge (see Chaudière Bridge).
 It was between Upper Town and LeBreton Flats, and appeared in a Chesterton painting.